wealdtech/ethdo/docs/changingwithdrawalcredentials.md

 This information needs to be copied to your offline server to continue.

 #### Generate signed operation
-Generating the signed operation offline
+Generating the signed operation offline is different from the online operation in that it will produce an output that can be copied to the online server for broadcast.
+Separating generation from broadcast allows the offline server to remain securely disconnected from the internet.
+The generation steps should be run on the _offline_ server.

 #### Using a mnemonic
 Many stakers will have generated their validators from a mnemonic.
 A mnemonic is a 24-word phrase from which withdrawal and validator keys are derived using a path.